As a seasoned chef with over 20 years of experience in the industry, I have had the pleasure of cooking a wide range of red meat.

-On the other hand, sirloin steak is a lean cut that comes from the sirloin primal that starts behind the last rib bone and extends to the hip bone.
+On the other hand, sirloin steak is a lean cut from the sirloin primal that starts behind the last rib bone and extends to the hip bone.

-The sirloin cut is a broad steak cut, often divided into bottom sirloin and top sirloin steak.
+The sirloin cut is a broad steak cut, often divided into bottom and top.